Resolving Discrepancies in Compute-Optimal Scaling of Language Models: Prior related work

-\paragraph{Concurrent and independent work.} \citet{pearce2024reconciling} also study the discrepency between the \Kaplan and \Hoffmann scaling laws.
+We also remark on two themes of our paper that draw from prior work.
+The first is the importance of hyperparameter tuning: several works \cite{kaplan2020scaling,ivgi2022scaling,gadre2024language,deepseekai2024deepseek} make the case that smooth, predictable scaling laws emerge when models on all scales are properly tuned.
+Our work (and particularly \Cref{subsec:compute-optimal-loss}) provides another example of this principle and agrees with previous observations that tuning is particularly important at smaller scales.
+Second, previous studies~\cite{zhai2022scaling,bellagente2024stable,deepseekai2024deepseek,hu2024minicpm} as well as the concurrent work \cite{hagele2024scaling}, propose alternative learning rate schedules that address a key shortcoming of cosine decay: the need to commit to a step budget in advance.
+We consider a constant learning rate that requires no commitment at all.
+We show this simple choice suffices to reproduce the \Hoffmann law and quantify the computational savings compared to a cosine schedule.
+However, \Cref{subsec:compute-optimal-loss} (and also \cite{hoffmann2022empirical}, among others) show that in terms of loss, the constant schedule clearly underperforms the cosine schedule. } \paragraph{Concurrent and independent work.} \citet{pearce2024reconciling} also study the discrepency between the \Kaplan and \Hoffmann scaling laws.
 By re-analyzing data extracted from the \citet{hoffmann2022empirical} experiments by \citet{besiroglu2024chinchilla}, they identify the last layer FLOP count as a cause for the discrepancy.
 Moreover, they report on a small-scale experimental study (with model sizes up to $5$M and training tokens number up to $530$M) in which they observe that a non-decaying learning rate schedule is sufficient for reproducing the \Hoffmann exponent and that learning rate tuning is necessary.
 These results independently corroborate part of our observations in \Cref{subsec:flop_count,subsec:decay_impact,subsec:correct_hparams}. \citet{pearce2024reconciling} do not identify the warmup duration issue we describe in \Cref{subsec:correct_WU}.
 As a consequence, when reproducing the \Kaplan exponent they reach a value close to 0.73 rather than the `raw' value 0.88 reported in \citet{kaplan2020scaling} (see discussion in \Cref{subsec:reproduce}, \Cref{subsec:correct_hparams}, and \Cref{app:tuned-long-wu}).
 In addition, our experiments roughly match the \citet{kaplan2020scaling} compute budget, which is about 3 orders of magnitudes larger than budget in~\citet{pearce2024reconciling}, and we perform careful tuning of both the learning rate and the batch size.